On-site Heat Treatment Service:

 Understanding Electrical Resistance

 Electrical resistance is a material property that impedes the flow of electric current, measured in ohms (Ω).
 It occurs as electrons collide with atoms within a resistive material, converting electrical energy into heat (Joule’s Law).
-This law is central to providing on-site heat treatment services to our trusted oil, gas, and power generation clientele.
+This law is crucial for providing on-site heat treatment services to our trusted clients in the oil, gas, and energy sectors.

 Application of Electrical Resistance in Industrial Heat Treatment